kubedb/docs/docs/guides/ferretdb/failover/guide.md

 #### Case3: Delete any of the replica's

-Let's delete both of the standby's.
+Let's delete both of the secondary's.

 ```shell
 $ kubectl delete pods -n demo ferret-pg-backend-0 ferret-pg-backend-1